samueldr/mobile-nixos-extra-devices/README.md

 ...
 ```

-The second usage is more likely to be the one you end up using.

-### Alternative usage

-Users may want to symlink the device folders into their Mobile NixOS checkout.
+Alternatively, users may want to symlink the device folders into their
+Mobile NixOS checkout.

 The main benefit is that they now act just like built-in devices, including
 working `bin/kernel-normalize-config`.